Time to get tough with 'bully' Facebook, UK lawmaker and publishers say

 Knight’s comments echoed those of the head of the UK’s news media trade group.

-News Media Association chairman Henry Faure Walker said Facebook’s ban during a global pandemic was “a classic example of a monopoly power being the school yard bully, trying to protect its dominant position with scant regard for the citizens and customers it supposedly serves.”
+News Media Association chairman Henry Faure Walker said that Facebook’s action during the global pandemic was “a classic example of a monopoly power being the schoolyard bully, trying to protect its dominant position with scant regard for the citizens and customers it supposedly serves”.

 DEFINING BATTLE

-Governments across the world have been puzzling for years what to do with the tech giants which have transformed global communication, amplified misinformation and ripped revenue away from more traditional media producers.
+Governments across the world have been puzzling for years what to do with the tech giants that have transformed global communication, amplified misinformation and ripped revenue away from more traditional media producers.

+On Thursday, the British government took a more cautious line than some of Facebook’s fiercer critics.

+“It is vital people can access accurate news and information from a range of sources, particularly during a global pandemic,” a government spokesman said in a statement.

+“We encourage Facebook and the Australian government to work together to find a solution.”

-Knight, who compared the innovation and disruption of the U.S. tech giants to the invention of the printing press in Europe in the 15th Century, said the tussle between state and tech giant would be one of the defining battles of our times.
+Knight, who compared the innovation and disruption of the U.S. tech giants to the invention of the printing press in Europe in the 15th century, said the tussle between state and tech giants would be one of the defining battles of the age.

 “This (Australia) is a real test case,” said Knight, who said he favoured using competition rules to look at the tech giants and to force them to pay for content.